urbit/developers.urbit.org/content/reference/additional/auth-server/overview.md

   here to inform the user.
 - `code`: This field is *optional*, and should be `null` if you don't use it.
-  The main purpose of this code is so the user can easily visually associate a particular request in Auth with the particular login request on your site.
+  The main purpose of this code is so the user can easily visually associate a particular request in Auth Client with the particular login request on your site.
   In theory you use it like two-factor authentication and make them type it into your site, but you generally shouldn't need to as Urbit networking verifies provenance of packets.